-Few restrictions on the ability of a spouse to incur debt during marriage are enforceable.
+There are few restrictions on the ability of a spouse to incur debt during marriage that is enforceable.
 The portions of NRS 123.230 explicitly addressing limitations on one party incurring debt alone are:

 3. Neither spouse may . . . encumber the community real property unless both join in the execution of the deed or other instrument by which the real property is . . . encumbered, and the deed or other instrument must be acknowledged by both.